karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/Service/LightRealistService/executeRequestById.md

 - nb_total_rows: int, the total number of rows without "where" filtering
+- current_page_first: int, the index of the first item of the current page
+- current_page_last: int, the index of the last item of the current page
+- nb_pages: int, the number of pages
-- nb_rows: int, the number of returned rows (i.e. WITH the "where" filtering)
+- nb_items_per_page: int, the number of items per page
+- page: int, the current page number
 - rows: array, the raw rows returned by the sql query
 - rows_html: string, the html of the rows, as shaped by the realist configuration
 - sql_query: string, the executed sql query (intend: debug)
 - markers: array, the markers used along with the executed sql query (intend: debug)